Connectr-webapp/Connectr-Project/README.md

 - Django pagination was taken and adapted from [here](https://stackoverflow.com/questions/12275926/django-pagination)
 - The summernote code was got form [here](https://summernote.org/) However, I have customized and refactored it to better align with the specific requirements of my website

-## Acknowledgements

-- [Code Institute](https://github.com/Code-Institute-Org/full_stack_solutions) for all the material and support offered<br>
-- My mentor [Gareth Mc Girr](https://github.com/Gareth-McGirr) for great tips and his willingness to help me as much as possible with the problems encountered during the development of the project<br>
 - Slack community for great involvement in helping each other<br>
 <hr>